Story: Nov 24, 2014

 You can only enter work in one category.

 Yes, when you upload your artwork using 2D3D’s online upload tool, you will see a text field asking you for the title of your work.

 As long as it’s a different contest, you can submit any work that is consistent with the competition guidelines.

 (Must be a ‘Category Winner’ to be eligible to win ‘Best in Show’.)

 (4) Best in Category

 (4) Jury Merit Honorees

 The top 20% (minus the top prize winners) will receive a juror signed, honorable mention certificate.

-Once the final judging has commenced, the winning entries for ‘Best in Show’ and ‘Best in Category’ along with a selection of the Honorable Mentions will be posted on the 2D3D web pages for viewing.
+After the judging phase, the winning entries for ‘Best in Show’ and ‘Best in Category’ along with a selection of the Honorable Mentions will be posted on the 2D3D web pages.